Business to Business Marketing or B2B Marketing as it is popularly known is very different than marketing to individual consumers.

 Stage 1: Awareness

 In this stage, you pull all your potential customers into the funnel by creating awareness about your business brand, product, and solutions that your company offers.
-In this stage you meet potential customers who are researching products and services or looking for options that could potentially solve their problem or meet their needs.
+In this stage, you meet potential customers who are researching products and services or looking for options that could potentially solve their problems or meet their needs.

 Your potential customer researches to find a solution to their problem.
 72% of B2B buyers will turn to Google or LinkedIn at the research stage.

 Businesses are more aware of their problems and are therefore more specific in their search.

 Companies that know their buyers’ persona present their information at this stage of the B2B buyer’s journey.